-A one-day excursion around the city of Khiva will give you the opportunity to get acquainted with the main attractions of the old city.
+A day excursion in Ichan Kala – inner city of Khiva will give you the opportunity to get acquainted with the main attractions of the old city.

 This walking tour lasts 6-7 hours.